jvllmr/csgo-inv-shuffle-web/react/public/markdown/howto.md

 1. Drag & Drop your items where you want them
 2. Download your config
 3. Replace `<YOUR_STEAM_INSTALLATION_PATH>/userdata/<YOUR_STEAM_3ID>/730/remote/cfg/csgo_saved_item_shuffles.txt` with your new config file **while your game isn't running**
-4. Start the game
+4. Start the game and enjoy!

-# More to the logic
+To revert the applied config you have to disable shuffle for the slots manually or reset all at once by using another [config](https://csgoinvshuffle.kreyoo.dev/csgo_saved_item_shuffles.txt).

+# Functionality in Detail

-# Other functionality
+# Any Issues?

-# Not happy?
-Contribute!
+Create an Issue on [GitHub](https://github.com/kreyoo/csgo-inv-shuffle-web)